stritti/tandoor-photo-importer/README.md

 ⚠️ This project is also a test to implement it almost only using https://aider.chat
-Let's have a look ifwhat will be the result using only AI.
+Let's have a look on the result only using AI.

 ## Development Setup